Met firearms officers return to normal duties

 The 24-year-old, who was unarmed, died after being shot through the windscreen of a car in Streatham Hill, south-east London, on September 6 2022.

-The officer appeared before Westminster Magistrates’ Court last week, but was granted anonymity, a decision the media are set to challenge before an Old Bailey judge.
+The officer appeared before Westminster Magistrates’ Court last week, but was granted anonymity, a decision the media will challenge before an Old Bailey judge.

 More than 100 officers were reported to have handed in their tickets, an accreditation to permit them to carry firearms while on the job, after the officer – named only as NX121 – was charged on September 20.